osstech-jp/mailman/src/mailman/rest/docs/templates.rst

     * ``member`` - display name and email address of the subscriber

+* ``list:admin:notice:disable``
+    Sent to the list administrators to notify them when a member's delivery is disabled due to excessive bounces.

+    * ``member`` - display name and email address of the subscriber

+* ``list:admin:notice:increment``
+    When configured, sent to the list administrators to notify them when a member's bounce score is incremented.

+    * ``member`` - display name and email address of the subscriber

+* ``list:admin:notice:removal``
+   Sent to the list administrators to notify them when a member is unsubscribed from am mailing list due to excessive bounces.

+   * ``member`` - display name and email address of the subscriber

 * ``list:admin:notice:subscribe``
     Sent to the list administrators to notify them when a new member has been subscribed.